The Jurgen Klopp disciple ready to boost Pep Guardiola’s Man City

 Yet if City’s explanation was simply that Lillo, whose contract expired this summer, wanted to return to Spain – and he never spoke much English – Guardiola’s most torrid season featured many a strange decision.
 The Guardiola-Lillo axis may not have worked as well as it did.
 At 42, Lijnders is 17 years younger than the wizened Spaniard, with a Premier League pedigree, multilingual skills – speaking Spanish and Portuguese – and bringing an energy Klopp appreciated as he aged.
 That City struggled with the physicality of many an opponent last season could give an added reason to appoint a coach responsible for some Liverpool sides who were primed to outrun anyone.

 For Lijnders, meanwhile, a step backwards could nevertheless bring one of the plum coaching jobs, just not a managerial post.
 He was interviewed by Norwich, before they appointed Liam Manning.
 The City Football Group, with their portfolio of clubs, could suit Lijnders’ long-term plan to get back into management.
-Or, if Klopp does not return to management, he could do with finding a new patron.
-A double act of Pep and Pep may sound good.
+With Klopp yet to return to management, he has now found a new patron.
+A double act of Pep and Pep may sound good too.

 A theme of Guardiola’s career has been his ability to win with different assistants, starting with Tito Vilanova at Barcelona.
 At City, he has been joined by Mikel Arteta, Brian Kidd, Domenec Torrent, Rodolfo Borrell, Enzo Maresca and Lillo.